(Last Update: 04/22/2025)

 MOLD AND MILDEW: In mattresses with insufficient ventilation or those exposed to dampness, mold, and mildew or a tightly woven fabric can burgeon

-PET DANDER: For individuals who let their pets share their bed, the tiny skin flakes or 'dander' from these animals can be embedded in your high-quality mattress.
+PET DANDER: If individuals let their pets share their beds, the tiny skin flakes or 'dander' from these animals can be embedded in a high-quality mattress.

 Dust Mites: Tiny Troublemakers That Provoke Poor Sleep Quality